 longer term VLBI is easily capable of generating.
-The sensitivity of the VLBI array scales with the sensitivity of the vertical scales with the sensitivity of t olves dist , multi-gig relator and ; factor.
+The sensitivity of the VLBI array scales with the data-rate and there is a strong push to modths.
+Rates of 8Gb/s or more are entirely feasible, and under development, it is expected that parallel ed correlator will remain the most efficient approach olves dist , multi-gig relator and ; factor.